Driving when drowsy might not seem like a big deal, and many of us have probably done it at one time or another.

 - Get between 7 to 9 hours of sleep each night if you are an adult, and 8 ½ to 9 ½ hours if you are a teenager.

 - Bring someone along.
 They can share the driving, help keep you awake, and help you notice when you’re tired.

-- Every couple of hours or 100 miles or so stop and rest.
+- Every couple of hours or 100 miles, stop and rest.
 Get out of the car and stretch.

-- It goes without saying, don’t drink alcohol in any amount, as it increases the effects of fatigue.
+- Don’t drink alcohol in any amount, as it increases the effects of fatigue.
 And avoid taking medications that may impair your driving.